null

 Heirloom, Non-Hybrid, Non-GMO seeds

-• Anasazi Bush Bean plant- (Phaseolus vulgaris)
+• Anasazi Bush Bean Leaves- (Phaseolus vulgaris)

 • Anasazi Heirloom Bush Bean Seeds - (Phaseolus vulgaris)